 Where a category connoisseur sees differences, a novice sees similarities.
 A connoisseur also knows to look for them—a novice lacks the necessary experience and filters to find or assess those minor differences.

-It’s scary to be different.
+It’s scary and difficult to be different.

 You don’t stand out but also won’t get hit.
 Nobody will call you out.
 You’re just like everyone else.